How To Make The Most of

 Anyone who does any kind of business online these days has the potential to reach a global audience quickly and easily thanks to the power of social media.

-As a nonprofit or mission-focused business owner you have the opportunity to tap into this huge potential to raise awareness of the good you do and build an army of supporters.
-Done properly, your organisation can benefit massively from a well-executed social media strategy.
+As a business owner you have the opportunity to tap into this huge potential to raise awareness of the work you do and build an army of fans.
+Done properly, your business can benefit massively from a well-executed social media strategy.

 71% of consumers who have had a good social media service experience with a brand are likely to recommend it to others.
 (Source: Ambassador)